nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_PACKAGES_INTRO.md

 Having the animal data hard-coded right inside the main Python file, as you might imagine, is a horrible idea.
 If you kept that up, you would have 1000's of line of code in a single file.

+## Learning Objectives

+1. You should be able to identify a Python package.
+1. You should be able to explain what turns a directory into a Python package.
+1. You should be able to identify a Python import of another module.
+1. You should be able to discuss the difference in syntax between JavaScript imports and Python imports.

 ## Gather Related Files into a Package

 A package in Python is just a directory with a certain file in it.